 Philips Hue vs. Lux — The Bottom Line

 When choosing between Philips Hue vs Lux, you’re choosing between nearly two of the same thing.
-The Philips Hue White 2 bulbs and a new hub are Check on Amazon.
-Whereas the Philips Hue Lux kit with 2 bulbs and a hub is $42.95.
+The Philips Hue White 2 bulbs and a new hub are Out of stock.
+Whereas the Philips Hue Lux kit with 2 bulbs and a hub is $89.99.
 So, if you’re looking for a Hue bulb that only does soft white, just go with the cheapest option available.
 The Lux bulb will work perfectly with any Philips Hue hub.

 If you don’t have a hub yet, and are looking to set up smart lighting in your home from scratch, then we have a different recipe for you: Get the Philips Hue Color and White kit and then just add GE Link lights at $28.50 each.
 The GE Link lights work perfectly with the Philips Hue hub, plus they’re a little bit brighter than Philips Hue Lux bulbs.
 You can use the GE Link bulbs for spare bedrooms, and with the Philips Hue Color and White lights you can create a perfect ambiance in the places where you spend most of your time, like your living room or bedroom.
 The Hue lights also work very well as accent lighting, too.
 Switch all your bulbs to smart bulbs — you’ll pay more for the kit, but you’ll save on replacing all other bulbs.